CodewithSegNet/practice-code-of-conduct/README.md

 - Seek constructive feedback and be open to suggestions.

-- Help others, particularly newcomers, by providing guidance and support.

 ## Reach out to Team Member

-Instances of you having questions reach out to the project maintainers on slack [@Olusegun Emmanuel].
+Instances of you having questions reach out to the project maintainers on slack [@Sunday Mba, @joboy-dev, @TMCoded, @Modupe Akanni, @Olusegun Emmanuel].
 All complaints will be reviewed promptly.

 ## Acknowledgment